mdeckebach/blog/pages/index.rst

 Originally from Ohio, I majored in History and Religious Studies at the `University of Pittsburgh <https://www.honorscollege.pitt.edu/michael-deckebach>`_.
 After graduating, `I started to thru-hike <./adventures/>`_.

-Professionally, I worked in `marketing research <https://glm.com/>`_ before moving to Reno, NV, where I currently work as an analyst with `Patagonia's customer insights and analytics team <https://www.patagonia.com/>`_.
+Professionally, I worked in `marketing research <https://glm.com/>`_ before moving to Reno, NV, where I currently work with `Patagonia's customer insights team <https://www.patagonia.com/>`_.
 In my free time, you can find me exploring the Eastern Sierra on foot or ski.

-I also like tea, to-do lists, and `indie folk music <https://open.spotify.com/playlist/6yegJvVzzKYZlPDodWYZUS>`_.
+I also like tea, TODO lists, and `indie folk music <https://open.spotify.com/playlist/6yegJvVzzKYZlPDodWYZUS>`_.